 Optimal control is a field of Mathematics and Engineering that aims to find an optimal way to control a dynamical system.
 This kind of problem naturally occurs in decision making of many aspects such as science, engineering, finance and management [2,6].
 Basically, to solve an optimal control problem we need to optimize some objective function under constraints of a differential equation system.
 In the literature, there are two ways to solve an optimal control problem.
 We can use a method of Pontryagin Minimum Principle or Bellman Dynamic Programming.
 The former method results in an open loop problem whose solution is easier to find and constitutes an optimal control along the optimal trajectory from the initial state.
 Unfortunately, this solution is not robust.
 If for some reason the state is off the optimal trajectory then the corresponding optimal control is no longer valid.
 On the other hand, using Bellman Dynamic Programming the optimal control problem will be formulated in Hamilton-Jacobi-Bellman equation [3,5].

-In this article we will solve an optimal control problem with a state-constraint in the form of subject to
+In this article we will solve an optimal control problem with a state-constraint in the form of with solve an optimal control problem with a state-constraint in the form of

-$$\min{u\in\Omega} J(u) = \int_0^1 L(x, u, t) dt + \Phi(x(1))$$
+$$\min{u\in\Omega}J(u)=\int_0^1L(x,u,t)\ dt+\Phi(x(1))$$

-$$\frac{dx}{dt} = f(x, u, t), \quad t \in (0, 1), \ x(0) = z$$
+$$\frac{dx}{dt} = f(x, u, t), \quad t \in (0,1), \ x(0) = z$$